Server requirements - Hitachi ID Privileged Access Manager

 - MSSQL and Oracle have almost zero ability to isolate workloads between database instances on the same server.
 This means that a burst of activity from Privileged Access Manager (as happens during nightly auto-discovery) would cause slow responses in other applications.
 Conversely, other applications experiencing high DB load would slow down Privileged Access Manager.

 - Privileged Access Manager already includes real-time, fault-tolerant, WAN-friendly, encrypted database replication between application nodes, each with its own back-end database.
-Use of an expensive DB server cluster is neither required nor beneficial because of this.
+Use of an expensive DB server cluster is neither required nor beneficial.